Informationen zum *** inline Bunnell mechanical practice set ***

 sending at the telegraph station.
 Some students of the code even practiced sending code with a manually operated practice key.

 The military service was also a source of learning to be a telegrapher - particularly during WW II.
-Many radio telegraphers
+Many radio telegraphers got their start in the Navy.

 Note the method of sounding used by this practice key.